Gareth Risbridger

-Gareth Risbridger (16 April 1982) is an English footballer manager and former semi-professional player, who was most recently the assistant manager to Danny Gordon at Aylesbury after the pair were appointed in May 2016.
+Gareth Risbridger (born 16 April 1982) is an English football manager and former semi-professional player, who was most recently the assistant manager to Danny Gordon at Aylesbury after the pair were appointed in May 2016.
 They departed the club in January 2017.

 He started his career as a youth player at Marlow, before joining Yeovil Town in 1998.
 Risbridger then signed for Third Division club Southend United following his former Yeovil manager David Webb, however he only made one appearance and was sent on loan to Conference National club Dover Athletic.
 He was released from Southend in January 2002, and dropped back into non-League football spending a month at Salisbury City before joining Aylesbury United.
 In December 2003, he joined former Aylesbury manager, Steve Cordery at Staines Town.
-After a number of injuries that kept him sidelined for two-and-a-half years, Risbridger joined Bracknell Town on a short loan spell, regaining his fitness.
+After a number of injuries that kept him sidelined for two and a half years, Risbridger joined Bracknell Town on a short loan spell, regaining his fitness.
 He went on to join Boreham Wood in November 2010.
 After a period out of the game due to injury, he joined Slough Town in March 2014.